adelekedare/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that removes some specified letters.
 A script that reverse its input.
 A script that displays all users and their home directories sorted.
+Prints the name of files and dir in the current dir and sub-dir.